DBholt0311/D-DCharacterGenerator/README.md

 If you have suggestion or issues, please email me at holt.daniel.b@gmail.com

 Current Objectives
+1) create sagas for char creation
-Updating routes to update routes instead of saving the char data until the end of char creation. (this will allow users to leave and come back and update the char).
+2) Update routes to update routes instead of saving the char data until the end of char creation. (this will allow users to leave and come back and update the char).